 But first things first.
 There’s obviously a difference between being on the sideline indoors and outdoors.
 If it seems like something won’t work for one or the other, it probably won’t.
 Next, not all sports have the same type of sideline, not all venues have the same rules, and nothing is ever really a one size fits all.
 So the very first thing you should do to prepare for the sideline is research.
 Make sure you know where you’re going and what’s allowed.
 OK.
 Now that that’s out of the way, let’s get down to it.

 This post may contain affiliate links.
-That means if you click on a link and make a purchase I will be paid a small commission to support running this site.
-Thanks in advance.
+That means if you click on a link and make a purchase I will be paid a small commission.
+I only recommend products and servces that I have used and love.

 On the Sideline: What To Do